tkn-tub/ns3-gym/src/internet/doc/ipv6.rst

 Upon receiving a DAD, however, nodes will not react to it.
 As is: DAD reaction is incomplete so far.
 The main reason relies on the missing random-generated address capability.
-Moreover, since |ns3| nodes will usually be well-behaving, therea should't be any Duplicate Address.
+Moreover, since |ns3| nodes will usually be well-behaving, there shouldn't be any Duplicate Address.
 This might be changed in the future, so as to avoid issues with real-world integrated simulations.